xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Attach the servo

-:param servo_id: 1-7, 8, if servo_id is 8, will attach all servo
+:param servo_id: 1-(Number of axes), 8, if servo_id is 8, will attach all servo
-    1. 1-7: attach only one joint
+    1. 1-(Number of axes): attach only one joint
         ex: xarm.set_servo_attach(servo_id=1)
     2: 8: attach all joints
         ex: xarm.set_servo_attach(servo_id=8)